luckeiros/ticket-api/README.md

 `EventApi` is an interface which provides a simple way to access data from the remote source.
 It uses Retrofit, which makes network requests much easier.
-The GET annotation is receiving only the endpoint/path because the ApiInterceptor already passes the Base URL.
+The GET annotation is receiving only the endpoint/path because the `ApiInterceptor` already passes the Base URL.
-The getEvents() query receives a String city, which is the city searched by the user, and an Int page, which is used to get the nextPage from the API under the pagination concept.
+The getEvents() query receives a String city, which is the city searched by the user, and an Int page, which is used to get the next page from the API under the pagination concept.
 It returns an EventResponseDTO containing all the data that will be used in the app.
-This function is a `suspend` one because it runs in a Coroutines Dispatcher.
+This function is a `suspend` one because it runs in a Coroutines context.
 It's better explained on the next topic.

 ### Repository

 `EventRepository` is essentially the Repository Pattern.
 This helps to separate the data access logic from the rest of the application, making it easier to maintain and change data sources in the future.
 The implementation receives an API interface which is injected into its constructor.
 This API interface is previously created by Retrofit in the feature DI module.
-The repository's getEvents function uses `withContext` from Kotlin Coroutines to run the API interface getEvents function into a IO Dispatcher context, which is optimized for I/O operations.
+The repository's getEvents function uses `withContext` from Kotlin Coroutines to run the getEvents() function from API interface into an IO Coroutines Dispatcher context, which is optimized for I/O operations.
 This ensures that the function won't block the UI thread.

 ### Dependency Injection

 `NetworkModule` is a crucial part of the app's architecture.
 It's responsible for managing the main app dependencies, such as Retrofit and OkHttpClient.
 This Retrofit instance can be used in the entire app runtime, to make network requests in any feature.
-The OkHttpClient instance is important to set up the interceptors, such as ApiInterceptor, which puts the API Key into the endpoint before making the request, and the Error/Connectivity Interceptor to manage error treatment.
+The OkHttpClient instance is important to set up the interceptors, such as `ApiInterceptor`, which puts the API Key into the endpoint before making the request, and the Error/Connectivity Interceptor to manage error treatment.
 Also, it configures the timeout for network requests.

-`EventModule` centralizes the feature dependencies, such as API (created with Retrofit), Repository, PaginationHandler and ViewModel.
-All these dependencies are instantiated and in this module and can be injected for the classes that will need.
+`EventModule` centralizes the feature dependencies, such as API (created with Retrofit), Repository, `PaginationHandler` and ViewModel.
+All these dependencies are instantiated in this module and can be injected where needed.

 ### Model

 `EventModel` centralizes the models that were converted from DTO to domain models.
-Those are simplified data classes to be easily used in the presentation layer.
+Those are simplified data classes to be easily used and manipulated in the presentation layer.

 ### Mapper

-`EventMapper` is responsible for convert DTO to domain models.
-It makes it in a very easy way by using extension functions.
+`EventMapper` is responsible for convert DTO to domain models in a very easy way, by using extension functions.

 ### Connectivity Manager

-`ConnectivityManager` is a wrapper that gets the current connection state from the device and, based on that, notifies the `ConnectivityInterceptor`, which can throw a NoConnectionException or not.
+`ConnectivityManager` is a wrapper that gets the current connection state from the device and, based on that, notifies the `ConnectivityInterceptor`, which can throw a `NoConnectionException` or not.

 ### Interceptor